rust-lang/rust/src/doc/rustc-dev-guide/src/part-2-intro.md

 repo](https://github.com/rust-lang/rustc-dev-guide/issues) or contact the compiler team, as detailed in [this chapter from Part 1](./compiler-team.md).

-In this part, we will specifically look at the high-level architecture of the compiler.
-Specifically, will look at the query system, incremental compilation, and interning.
-These are three overarching design choices that impact the whole compiler.
+In this part, we will look at the high-level architecture of the compiler.
+In particular, we will look at three overarching design choices that impact the whole compiler: the query system, incremental compilation, and interning.